revaturelabs/central-config-app/README.md

 # central-config
-This is a test repo for storing central configurations for apps
+This is a test repo for the central config server